-2 Traditional public school (TPS) students are those students whose primary school assignment is a public common school and who were not enrolled in a charter public school at any time during the year.
+2 Traditional public school (TPS) students are those students whose primary school assignment is a public school.

 - a.
 Three charter schools posted results that were better than the home school3 district on the English language arts (ELA), math, and science assessments. - b.
 Two charter schools posted results that were similar to the home school district on the ELA and math assessments. - c.
 Two charter schools posted results that were lower to the home school district on the ELA and math assessments. - d.
 Four charter schools posted mixed results in comparison to the performance of the home school district. - 3.
 Information about the performance of charter schools on the Washington School Improvement Framework (WSIF) is limited and mixed, as only five schools earned a WSIF rating ranging from a low of 1.53 to a high of 8.35. - 4.
 Statewide, charter school students perform approximately the same as demographically and academically similar TPS students on the ELA assessment, but slightly higher than TPS students on the math and science assessments.
 In most cases the scale score differences are small. - 5.
 Statewide, the student growth percentiles posted by charter school students in ELA and math were slightly higher than the percentiles posted by TPS students. - 6.
 Two charter schools had reportable four year graduation rates, and the rates were similar to the state average.